 AWS Cassandra and NUMA The i3.8xlarge, c4.8xlarge, m4.10xlarge, and above EC2 instance types use more than 1 CPU, which means NUMA controls are available.
 A good read on this is from Al Tolbert’s blog post.
 The quickest way to tell if a machine is NUMA is to run “numactl –hardware”. -Al Tobey blog post on Cassandra tuning NUMA stands for Non-Uniform Memory Architecture.
 Modern x86 CPUs contain an integrated memory controller.

 Cassandra CPU requirements in AWS Cloud Cassandra is highly concurrent.
 Cassandra nodes can uses as many CPU cores as available if configured correctly.
 What are vCPUs and ECUs?
 An Amazon EC2 vCPU is a hyper thread, often referred to as a virtual core.
 Think of it as a physical thread of execution.
 It is able to run one thread at a time (which of course could be swapped out).
+An Amazon ECU is some made up term that AWS used to use which was the power of the Intel Pentium chip that they used on the earliest incarnations of EC2.

 Cassandra AWS Storage Requirements Cassandra does a lot sequential disk IO for the commit log and writing out SSTable.
 You still need random I/O for read operations.
 The more read operations that are cache misses, the more your EBS volumes need IOPS.
 Cassandra writes to four areas commit logs SSTable an index file a bloom filter Consider EC2 instance store instead of EBS for Cassandra AWS provides EC2 instance local storage called instance storage which is not available with all EC2 instance types, and Elastic Block Store (EBS).